matgrand/knowledge/papers/rfx_mod2_flexible_device_rf_pinch_low_field_tokamak.md

-# RFX-mod2 as a flexible device for reversed-field-pinch and low-field tokamak research
+# RFX-mod2 as a flexible device for reversed-field-pinch and low-field tokamak research #paper

 ![](imgs/RFX-mod2%20as%20a%20flexible%20device%20for%20reversed-field-pinch%20and%20low-field%20tokamak%20research%200.png)